ota-meshi/shine-and-bright/README.md

 ## Usage

 Include `shine-and-bright/index.css` in your application.
-Below is an example of including it in the route CSS.
+Below is an example of including it in the root CSS.

 ```css
 @import url("./node_modules/shine-and-bright/index.css");